JaviRodLu/JaviRodLu/README.md

 - 👋 Hi, I’m Javi Rodríguez (@JaviRodLu), Computer Engineering student at Universidad de Alcalá.
-- 👀 I’m interested in coding in general, but especially in Web.
-I'd like to know more about data science, 'cause I think it can be useful and interesting.
+- 👀 I’m interested in coding in general, but especially in Web, area in which I'd like to dive in, 'cause I think it can be useful and interesting.
 - 🌱 I’m currently learning Java, C/C++ and much more, and I'd like to deepen in Python, because it was the language I started coding with.

 <!---